-The Company accounts for business combinations in accordance with ASC No. 805, "Business Combinations".
-ASC 805 requires recognition of assets acquired, liabilities assumed, and any non-controlling interest at the acquisition date, measured at their fair values as of that date.
-It also requires the fair value of acquired in-process research and development ("IPR&D") to be recorded as an indefinite life intangible asset (subject to impairment) until the research and developments efforts are either completed or abandoned, and restructuring and acquisition-related costs to be expensed as incurred.
-Any excess of the fair value of net assets acquired over the purchase price and any subsequent changes in estimated contingencies are to be recorded in earnings.
+The Company accounts for business combinations in accordance with ASC No. 805.
+ASC No. 805 requires recognition of assets acquired, liabilities assumed, and any non-controlling interest at the acquisition date, measured at their fair values as of that date.
+Any excess of the fair value of net assets acquired over the purchase price is recorder as goodwill, any subsequent changes in estimated contingencies are to be recorded in earnings.
 In addition, changes in valuation allowance related to acquired deferred tax assets and acquired income tax positions are to be recognized in earnings.